 Tom Killoren has a reputation for aggressive advocacy in court and compassionate counsel for his clients.
 A native of Rockford, Illinois, Tom received his J.D. at UIC John Marshall Law School in Chicago in 1994 and then spent three years honing his trial skills as an assistant state’s attorney.
 He tried criminal felony cases and other matters in Winnebago County, Illinois before going into private practice.
 The results from his hard work in Spartanburg have included millions in settlements, including settlements of $3.2 million, $2.3 million, and $1.075 million, as well as numerous six-figure outcomes.
-Tom has received an AV Preeminent Peer Review Rating from Martindale-Hubbell for the past five years, and was selected to the 2020 South Carolina Super Lawyers List.
+Tom has received a consecutive AV Preeminent Peer Review Rating from Martindale-Hubbell since 2013 and was selected to the 2019 and 2020 South Carolina Super Lawyers List.

 Tom applies a simple guiding principle to his daily practice at Harrison White: “Hard work gets good results.”